-In this example, we have $\normLTP{\bB}=\normF{\bB}^2$ for all $\bB\in\IR^{d\times d}$.
-Now, if a fixed $\bB$ is such that $\inner{\bX_i,\bB}$ has a light-tail, one can show that for sufficiently large $n$, due to concentration, $\norm{\Xop(\bB)_2^2}/n$ is at least $\normF{\bB}^2/2$.
-Next, we investigate matrices $\bB$ with this property and without loss of generality we assume that $\normF{\bB}=1$.
-Now, consider two extreme cases: let $\bB_1$ be the matrix whose first row has $\ell^2$-norm equal to one and the other entries are zero, and $\bB_2$ be a matrix whose all rows have $\ell_2$-norm equal to $1/\sqrt d$.
-Intuitively, $\norm{\Xop(\bB_1)}_2^2$ has a heavier tail than $\norm{\Xop(\bB_2)}_2^2$, because in the first case, $\inner{\bX_i,\bB}$ is zero most of the times, but it is very large occasionally, whereas in the other one, almost all values $\inner{\bX_i,\bB}$ are roughly of the same size.
-This intuition implies that matrices whose rows have almost the same size are more likely to satisfy RSC than the other ones.
-However, since $X_i^\top$ is invariant under rotation, one can see that the only thing that matters for RSC, is the \emph{norm} of the rows.
-Indeed, Orlicz norm verifies our intuition and after doing the computation (see \S \ref{subsec:bandit-regression} for details), one can see that $\norm{\bB}_{\psi_2(\Pi)}=O(\sqrt{d}\norm{\bB}_{2,\infty})$.
-We will later see in \S \ref{subsec:bandit-regression} that $\Nop(\bB)$ defined to be a constant multiple of $\sqrt{d}\norm{\bB}_{2,\infty}$ would be a suitable choice.
-Note that, for the matrix completion application, one can argue similarly that, in order for a matrix to satisfy RSC condition with high probability, it cannot have a few very large rows.
-However, the second argument does not apply, as the distribution is not invariant under rotation, and actually a similar argument as the former implies that each row cannot also have a few very large entries.
-Therefore, all the entries should be roughly of the same size, which would match the spikiness notion of \cite{negahban2012restricted}.
+In this example, we have $\NormLTP{\bB}=\NormF{\bB}^2$ for all $\bB\in\IR^{d\times d}$.
+Now, if a fixed $\bB$ is such that $\Inner{\bX_i,\bB}$ has a light tail, one can show that for sufficiently large $n$, due to concentration, $\Norm{\SamplingOp(\bB)}_2^2/n$ is at least $\NormF{\bB}^2/2$.
+To see this, consider two extreme cases: let $\bB_1$ be a matrix such that its first row has an $\ell^2$-norm equal to one and its remaining entries are zero, and let $\bB_2$ be a matrix such that all of its rows have an $\ell_2$-norm equal to $1/\sqrt d$.
+Both of these matrices have a Frobenious norm equal to one.
+But, $\Norm{\SamplingOp(\bB_1)}_2^2$ has a heavier tail than $\Norm{\SamplingOp(\bB_2)}_2^2$, because $\Inner{\bX_i,\bB_1}$ is zero most of the time, but it is very large occasionally, whereas almost all realizations of $\Inner{\bX_i,\bB_2}$ are roughly of the same size.
+This intuition implies that matrices whose rows are almost the same size are more likely to satisfy RSC than the other ones.
+However, since $X_i^\top$ is invariant under rotation, one can see that the only thing that matters for RSC is the \emph{norm} of the rows.
+Indeed, the Orlicz norm verifies our intuition and after doing the computation (see \cref{subsec:bandit-regression} for details), one can see that $\Norm{\bB}_{\psi_2(\SampleDistr)}=O(\sqrt{d}\Norm{\bB}_{2,\infty})$.
+We will later see in \cref{subsec:bandit-regression} that by defining $\SpikeNorm(\bB)$ to be a constant multiple of $\sqrt{d}\Norm{\bB}_{2,\infty}$, we obtain a suitable choice for $\Norm{\bB}$.
+Note that, for the matrix completion application, one can argue similarly that, in order for a matrix to satisfy the RSC condition with high probability, it cannot have a few very large rows.
+However, the second part of the above argument that uses rotation invariance does not apply, and actually a similar argument to the former one implies that each row cannot also have a few very large entries.
+Therefore, all entries of $\bB$ should be roughly of the same size, which would match the spikiness notion of \cite{negahban2012restricted}.